DavidKrtolica/cmoa_server/README.md

-# cmoa_server
+# Art Gallery Server
-A backend server for used for the CMOA Gallery project for Full-stack Web Development Elective.
+A backend server for used for the Art Gallery project for Full-stack Web Development Elective.

 Using NodeJS and Apollo Server for setting up a GraphQL backend with a PostgreSQL database.